DongTran2003/SQL_Project_Job_Analysi/README.md

 ORDER BY salary_year_avg DESC
 LIMIT 10
 ```
-- From the result, the top 10 paying DA roles range from $254000 to $375000, with companies like Illuminate Mission Solutions, Citigroup, Torc Robotics offering the highest paying jobs.
+- From the result, the top 10 paying DA roles range from *$254,000* to *$375,000*, with companies like Illuminate Mission Solutions, Citigroup, Torc Robotics offering the highest paying jobs.

-- *HC Data Analyst, Senior* offered by Illuminate Mission Solutions appears to be the highest-paid in the industry, with $375000 annual salary.
+- *HC Data Analyst, Senior* and *Sr Data Analyst** offered by Illuminate Mission Solutions appears to be the highest-paid in the industry, with $375000 annual salary.

 | job_title                                                          | job_location     | job_schedule_type | job_work_from_home | salary_year_avg | job_posted_date       | company_name                  |
 |--------------------------------------------------------------------|------------------|---------------|----------------|---------------------|------------------------|--------------------------------|